wisdom1456/neat-starter/src/posts/practiceareas/other-driving-boating-offenses.md

 ---
 In addition to Driving While License Suspended or Revoked, there are many other driving and boating offenses that are common in the Tampa Bay area.

-Bernhardt Law has the knowledge and experience to assist you with any driving *or* boating offense.
+Bernhardt Riley has the knowledge and experience to assist you with any driving *or* boating offense.

 Common Driving or Boating Offenses: